 Later in the day, Magistrate Gopinath, who heard the counsels of Nakeeran and the prosecution, refused to remand Gopal in custody.
 However, the arrest brought the entire media fraternity in the state together.
 In the evening, when Gopal was taken to the Egmore Metropolitan Court, former editor of The Hindu, N. Ram, walked into the court to explain to the magistrate why Section 124 was totally unwanted.
 “I came here not as an advocate, but as a fellow journalist to say why it is against the law.
 The magistrate was polite that he heard me,” said Ram.

-At a time when the CBCID has completed its probe and a few arrests have been made in connection with the case, the police detaining Gopal and Raj Bhavan demanding action against the weekly have sparked doubts in the minds of people.
+At a time when the CBCID has completed its probe and a few arrests have been made in connection with the case, the police detaining Gopal and Raj Bhavan demanding action against the weekly have created doubts in the minds of people.

-Sources close to the office of the chief minister say that the Nirmala Devi issue and the articles published in the media were some of the major issues discussed by Governor Purohit with Edappadi K. Palaniswami, when the latter called on the governor on Friday.
+Sources close to the office of the chief minister say that Nirmala Devi issue and the articles published in the media were some of the major issues discussed by Governor Purohit with Edappadi K. Palaniswami, when the latter called on the governor on Friday.
 Sources said these articles caused much embarrassment to the office of the governor, which led to the arrest of Gopal.